peorth80/aws-developer-associate-notes-DVA-C02/3-aws-serverless/lambda.md

 ## IAM Roles for Lambda

-- Grants permission to Lambda to access other AWS services (obviously :)
+- Grants permission to Lambda role to access other AWS services (obviously :)
 - When we use an event source mapping to invoke a function, Lambda uses the execution role to read event data.
 - Best practice: one execution role per function
 - Lambda resource based policy: give other accounts of AWS services to use Lambda resources